- Mar. 6th, 2015: HARK for Windows is updated (version 2.1.1)

-HARK is open-sourced robot audition software consisting of sound source localization modules, sound source separation modules and automatic speech recognition modules of separated speech signals that works on any robot with any microphone configuration.
+HARK is open-sourced robot audition software consisting of sound source localization modules, sound source separation modules and automatic speech recognition modules of separated speech signals that work on any robot with any microphone configuration.

 Since a robot with ears may be deployed to various auditory environments, the robot audition system should provide an easy way to adapt to them.
-HARK provides a set of modules to cope with various auditory environments by using an open-sourced middleware, FlowDesigner, and reduces the overheads of data transfer between modules.
+HARK provides a set of modules to cope with various auditory environments by using an open-sourced middleware, FlowDesigner and reduces the overheads of data transfer between modules.

 HARK has been open-sourced since April 2008.
 The resulting implementation of HARK with MUSIC-based sound source localization, GHDSS-based sound source separation and Missing-Feature-Theory-based

 automatic speech recognition (ASR) on several robots like HRP-2, SIG, SIG2, and Robovie R2 attains recognizing three simultaneous utterances in real time.

 HARK consists of a lot of modules for robot audition.
 These modules are implemented as a module for FlowDesigner, and some modules are based on ManyEars.
 ManyEars provides microphone array processing to perform sound source localization, tracking, and separation.

 - Audio Signal Input

 - Sound Source Localization

 - Automatic Missing Feature Mask Generation

 The Installation instruction for HARK is available here.